 The AIS data were compiled into five-minute intervals by the USCG, providing a reasonably refined assessment of a vessel's movement.
 For example, using a five-minute average, a vessel traveling at 25 knots would be captured every two nautical miles that the vessel travels.
 For slower moving vessels, the distance between transmissions would be less.
-The ability to track vessel movements through AIS data and link them to attribute data, has allowed for the development of an inventory of very accurate emission estimates.
+The ability to track vessel movements through AIS data and link them to attribute data, has allowed for the development of an inventory of very accurate emission estimates with excellent resolution in time and space.
 These AIS data were used to define the locations of individual vessel movements, estimate hours of operation, and quantify propulsion engine loads.
 The compiled AIS data also included the vessel's International Marine Organization (IMO) number and Maritime Mobile Service Identifier (MMSI); which allowed each vessel to be matched to their characteristics obtained from the Clarksons ship registry (Clarksons, 2018).

 USEPA used the engine bore and stroke data to calculate cylinder volume.
 Any vessel that had a calculated cylinder volume greater than 30 liters was incorporated into the USEPA's new Category 3 Commercial Marine Vessel (C3CMV) model.
-The remaining records were assumed to represent Category
+The remaining records were assumed to represent Category 1 and 2 (C1C2) or non-ship activity.

-3 Category 1 and 2 Commercial Marine Vessel 2017 Emissions Inventory (ERG, 2019b).

-1 and 2 (C1C2) or non-ship activity.
 The C1C2 AIS data were quality assured including the removal of duplicate messages, signals from pleasure craft, and signals that were not from CMV vessels (e.g., buoys, helicopters, and vessels that are not self-propelled).
 Following this, there were 422 million records remaining.